kaos/ec/README.md

 #### A few noteworthy things

   * Backslash is used as escape char.
   * White space (of any kind) around `=` and between key and `{` is allowed.
   * Keys and object names are atoms.
-  * Values are either numbers, atoms, strings, tuples or arrays.
+  * Values are either numbers, atoms, strings, tuples or arrays (or, any Erlang term, really).
-  * Any key can be turned into an array by defining additional values to it (even objects).
+  * Duplicated keys result in multiple instances of it, rather than any one value overriding the others.
+  * For most parts, it's still Erlang syntax, so keys being atoms means that `'@#$%\\nhuh'` is a valid key.

 How it works